CateDunn/WeatherDashboard/README.md

 WHEN I view current weather conditions for that city THEN I am presented with the
     - set up API call - yes
-        get call to work with the city that has been typed in
     - determine the attributes of the response needed & location city name - "name" the date